-Conditions for Use - All persons using this modelling site must:
+All persons flying Remotely Piloted Aircraft Systems at this site must:

-- 1. Be a MAAC member in good standing. - 2.
-Be members of HCF, or an invited guest of HCF and - 3.
-Agree to follow the MAAC Safety Code and all other site rules.
+- 1. Be members of MAAC in good standing - 2.
+Be members of KMAS or an invited guest and - 3.
+Agree to comply with the MAAC safety code and all other site rules.

-Any MAAC member attending an Event at this site must agree to attend any modeller briefing, or otherwise read and follow all site/Event rules.
+Any MAAC member attending an Event at this site must agree to attend any modeller briefing or otherwise read and follow all site/Event rules.
 The Club or site operator is responsible to take reasonable steps to ensure a modeller briefing occurs for each modeller using the site.